 Did you know that Trinity College in Dublin offers free courses?
 There's one offered right now that you can still get in to called Irish Lives in War and Revolution: Exploring Ireland's History 1912-1923

-Explore the lives of men,…Continue
+Explore the lives of men, women…Continue

 There's a very good article here from The Irish Times on new numbers from the Department of National Defence in Canada on the Irish who served in the Canadian Expeditionary Force during World War 1, although the number is likely…Continue

 When a "family detective" starts researching “Royalty” connected to one’s family, there arises women known as “Mistresses” and “Concubines”.
 Most Kings had them.
 Do you know the difference in…Continue